ART HISTORY & CRITICISM FACULTY

 - Stephanie Dinkins, M.F.A in Photography, Maryland Institute College of Art, Associate Professor and Director for Digital Art Minor, Image based object & installation, photography, video art.

 - Christa Erickson, M.F.A.
 University of California, San Diego, Associate Professor, Electronic installation, digital media, video art.
 Affiliate in Women’s Studies and Cultural Studies.
-On leave 2012-13
+Medical Leave 2014-15

 - Martin Levine, M.F.A.
 California College of Arts and Crafts, Professor, Printmaking.